EOGrady21/vprr/README.md

 is not dependent on any specific elements of VP.

-All the technical details of vprr can be found in the package vignette, available through Rstudio or at <https://eogrady21.github.io/vprr/>
+All the technical details of vprr can be found in the package vignette, available through your IDE or at <https://eogrady21.github.io/vprr/>
 (under Articles).

 ![](vignettes/vp_flowchart.PNG)